 Essentially, delta 8 is a "lighter" version of delta 9.
 You still get an enjoyable psychoactive experience, but it won't be as intense.
 However, this also means that the negative parts of the delta 9 THC experience may also minimized.

-Another huge perk of delta 8 THC is that it's legal almost all over the country, unlike delta 9 THC, thanks to the 2018 Farm Bill.
+Another huge perk of delta 8 THC is that it's legal almost all over the country, unlike delta 9 THC over 0.3%, thanks to the 2018 Farm Bill.

 If you use marijuana to relax, you can still achieve relaxation from delta 8 as well.